Yoshinori Shirakawa

 Baron Yoshinori Shirakawa (白川 義則, Shirakawa Yoshinori) was a general in the Imperial Japanese Army.
 He died from injuries caused by a bomb set by Korean independence activist Yun Bong-gil in Shanghai.

 Early life and education

-Shirakawa was born as the third son of an ex-samurai of Matsuyama Domain in Iyo, Ehime, Shikoku.
+Shirakawa was born as the third son of an ex-samurai of Matsuyama Domain in Shikoku.
 He attended Matsuyama Middle School, but was forced to leave without graduating due to the difficult financial situation of his family, and worked as a substitute teacher.
 In January 1886, he secured a position with a military cadet school and was enlisted in the Imperial Japanese Army as a sergeant in military engineering attached to the Guards Infantry Regiment.
 In December 1887 he was recommended as an officer cadet and served with the IJA 21st Infantry Regiment.
 He graduated from the 1st class of the Imperial Japanese Army Academy in 1890, where his classmates included Kazushige Ugaki.
 He was commissioned as a second lieutenant in March 1891.